finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 :::info _[@experimental](../fdc3-compliance#experimental-features)_

 Browser Resident Desktop Agents (DAs) are an experimental feature added to FDC3 in 2.2.
-Limited aspects of their design may change in future versions and they are exempted from the FDC3 Standard's normal versioning and deprecation polices in order to facilitate any necessary change.
+Limited aspects of their design may change in future versions and they are exempted from the FDC3 Standard's normal versioning and deprecation policies in order to facilitate any necessary change.

 :::